 For those with one to four years of experience, median paychecks reach about $59K annually.
 The greater proportion of employees (29 percent) report five to nine years of experience and bring home median pay of $71K per year.

 Certified Six Sigma Green Belts earn around $83K annually, far more than their non-accredited counterparts.
 Employees who have a Bachelor of Engineering in Bachelor of Engineering Technology (BET) make the most here, hauling in approximately $113K per year.

 In this position, it pays to have Microsoft Word in your toolkit; employees who claim proficiency enjoy a higher median salary of about $83K annually.
 It's pretty common to find people here who know Microsoft Excel; about one in four consider it a key competency.
 Microsoft Office, Data Analysis, and Project Management round out the set of key employee skills.

 Benefits and Perks

-Paid time off is hard to come by at United States Steel Corporation; the company rewards only two in five employees with paid vacation time and only one in four workers with sick leave.
-A large number of respondents contribute to 401(k) savings accounts sponsored by the firm.
-Almost all respondents can count on health insurance, and most survey participants have dental coverage as a benefit.
-Some other perks are a subsidized cell phone, tuition reimbursement, life insurance, and a casual working environment.
+Paid time off is hard to come by at United States Steel Corporation; the company rewards only two in five workers with paid vacation time and only 19 percent with sick leave.
+For employees looking to save up for their golden years, United States Steel Corporation provides an optional 401(k) plan, and a large number of workers participate.
+Nearly all respondents report having health insurance, and most survey participants report having dental coverage.
+Some other perks are a company cell phone, tuition reimbursement, life insurance, and a casual working environment.